Auto Graph Encoder-Decoder for Neural Network Pruning: Methodology

+The computational graph representation of DNNs is composed of numerous primitive operations (e.g., add, minus, multiply), where edges are operations and nodes are intermediate results (i.e., feature maps).
+Thus, a typical computational graph might involve billions of primitive operations~\cite{he2016deep}, making it unrealistic to use the graph for our analysis directly.
+To simplify the graph representation, we choose commonly used machine learning operations as primitive operations $\mathcal{O} = $\{$n~\times~n$ conv, Relu, BatchNorm, (Max/Average) Pooling, Padding, Splitting\}.
+Such a simplification can significantly reduce the graph complexity and yet preserve important structural information.

-We model our DNN as an $l-$layer single-source and single-sink hierarchical computation graph $G^l = (V^l,E^l,\mathcal{G}^{l-1})$, where $\mathcal{G}^{l-1} = \{G^{l-1}_0,G^{l-1}_1,...\}$ is the primitive operation set at layer $l$.
-For a hierarchical computation graph in layer $t$, each node of the graph corresponds to a hidden state of the data, and each directed edge with a specific edge type associates with a primitive operation at layer $t$.
-The primitive operations at layer $t$ is compound operations composed of primitive operations at layer $t-1$.
+Formally, We model a given DNN as a single-source and single-sink computational graph $G = (V,E,\mathcal{O})$, where $V$ is the node-set, $E$ is the edge set, and $\mathcal{O}$ is the primitive operation set.
+Each directed edge with an edge type is associated with a primitive operation in $\mathcal{O}$.
+Figure~\ref{fig:computational_graph}~(a) shows the idea behind the simplified computational graph using two primitive operations $\mathcal{O} = $ \{1$\times$1 conv, 3$\times$3 conv\}, which correspond to two edge types.
+The computation graph $G$ denotes a compound operation composed of the primitive operations in $\mathcal{O}$:

-Figure \ref{fig:short} shows the idea of a 2-layer hierarchical computation graph.
-For example, in layer 1, we choose three primitive operations $\mathcal{G}^{0} = $ \{1$\times$1 conv, 3$\times$3 conv, 3$\times$3 max-pooling\} corresponding to three edge types, and the computation graph $G^1_{1}$ denotes a compound operation composed of the primitive operations in $\mathcal{G}^{0}$, each directed edge in $G^1_{1}$ corresponding to a primitive operation in $\mathcal{G}^{0}$.
-The operation $G^1_{1}$ denotes is

-In layer 2, $\mathcal{G}^{1} = $ \{$G^1_{1}$, $G^1_{2}$, $G^1_{3}$\}, each edge type in $G^2$ corresponds to a computation in $\mathcal{G}^{1}$, and we can flatten the $G^{2}$ to $G^{'}$ by replacing the edges to their corresponding lower-level computation graph.
-Figure \ref{fig:nn2graph} shows an example for constructing a 2-layer hierarchical computation graph for a ResNet\cite{he2016deep} block.

-The hierarchical computation graph's size depends on the primitive operation we choose in $G^1$.
-As long as we reasonably choose primitive operation for $G^1$, we can construct a reasonable computation graph $G^{'}$ for DNN.
-In our experiments, we choose the commonly used operations in machine learning as primitive operations (e.g., convolution, pooling, etc.).